Skip to main content

 How it works

-For each owned fact the binding remembers the value the resolver last wrote or started with.
-A write to an owned fact:
+For each listed fact the binding remembers the value the resolver last wrote or started with.
+A write to a listed fact:

 • lands if the fact still holds that value – nobody else wrote it;